pico-8/awesome-PICO-8/README.md

  A curated list of PICO-8 resources, tutorials, tools and more.
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
 You might also like [awesome-lua](https://github.com/LewisJEllis/awesome-lua) and [awesome-love2d](https://github.com/JanWerder/awesome-love2d).

  PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs.
-When you turn it on, the machine greets you with a shell for typing in Lua commands and provides simple built-in tools for creating your own cartridges.
+When you turn it on, the machine greets you with a shell for typing in a subset of [Lua](http://www.lua.org/) commands and provides simple built-in tools for creating your own cartridges.

 - [Community](#community)